David Palmer, President

 Outside of the numerous shows that she has been in, Jodi has volunteered in support of many of the other local organizations, serving as an EMT and firefighter as well as on a number of boards such as the Library Board, the Town's Planning Commission, and the Town's Historic Preservation Commission.

 Jodi currently works at the Silver Thread Public Health District as Health Inspector for the district and options counselor for Hinsdale seniors.
 She loves to paddleboard in the summer, ski in the winter, and hide at home when she can.

 Amy Humphreys is a Lake City native.
 Married to Dan Humphreys for fourteen years, they have four fantastic kids.
 Amy helps run the well known Hartmann Family ice cream business San Juan Soda Fountain as well as co-owning the seasonal gift store Timberline with my brother Christian.
 Having been involved with Lake City Arts since she was a little girl, she enjoys singing, dancing, heading up youth arts programs and in the community at large, volunteering and getting out in the mountains with her family.

 Taylor Nelson My expression is dance and I believe music speaks to the soul.
 Being a part of the Arts growing up has shaped me in many positive ways.
 I was raised in Rockwall, Texas, and attended Texas Tech University where I specialized in Dance.
-I then moved to Fort Collins, Colorado where I received a Bachelor of Science Human Development and Family Studies.
-My husband, Drew, and I moved full time to Lake City a little over two years ago and we now have a little boy, Royal.
+I then moved to Fort Collins, Colorado where I received a Bachelor of Science in Human Development and Family Studies.
+My husband, Drew, and I moved full time to Lake City three years ago and we now have a little boy, Royal.
 I hope to assist in fostering the arts for our community and future generations and I am thankful to be a part of this organization.